Certificate of Sponsorship 2026: Request, Assign & Amend

-Section A: Right to Work Check Overview If you are hiring someone to work in the UK, of any nationality, you should work on the basis that a Right to Work check is needed before they can start.
-The rules apply in the same way whether you employ one person or thousands across […]
+Section A: Right to Work Check Overview If you are hiring someone to work in the UK, of any nationality, you should work on the basis that a Right to Work check is needed before they can start employment with you.
+When employers carry out Right to Work checks in the correct manner, […]

 Received a Civil Penalty under the Immigration Act?